There exists a plane beyond human conception

 - Various examples of architecture, vehicles, attack effects, and Berserker in general.

 - Continuity Nod: Since this takes place just ten years before Fate/stay night, far too many to list.
-Let's just say that many events in the Fourth had consequences for the Fifth.
+Let's just say that many events in the Fourth Grail War have consequences for the Fifth.

 - Contractual Immortality: Everyone that doesn't get killed off is present in Fate/stay night.